MaxArt2501/p-slides/readme.md

 ### `registerElements(): Promise<void[]>`

-Register the library's custom elements, i.e. calls `customElements.define` on each of them, and returns a promise which is resolved when the registration is complete (should be immediate).
+Register the library's custom elements, i.e. calls `customElements.define` on each of them, and returns a promise that resolves when the registration is complete (should be immediate).

 ### `setStyleRoot(root: string): void`

-The custom elements will start loading their stylesheet at the default location of `css/`.
-For example, the deck will load `css/deck.css`, the slide `css/slide.css` and so on.
-You can change that _before instantiating them_ using this method.
+The `<p-deck>` element will start loading its stylesheet at the default location of `css/`, if nothing has been set on `PresentationDeckElement.styles`.
+You can change that _before defining or instantiating_ a `<p-deck>` element.

 Don't forget the final slash!
 Or do, if you want to provide a prefix for the file names.